Theoretical Foundations of Conformal Prediction

 \section{Can conformal prediction be overly conservative?}

-So far, we have discussed lower bounds on coverage, which say the prediction sets will cover the ground truth with \emph{at least} probability $1-\alpha$.
+So far, we have discussed lower bounds on coverage, which ensure that the prediction sets will cover the ground truth with \emph{at least} probability $1-\alpha$.
 But this leaves open the possibility that the sets are unnecessarily large.
-This section gives a distribution-free bound on exactly how conservative conformal prediction can be---i.e., how much the coverage probability could potentially exceed the target level $1-\alpha$. \begin{theorem} Under the conditions of Theorem~\ref{thm:full-conformal}, we have that
+This section gives a distribution-free bound on exactly how conservative conformal prediction can be---i.e., how much the coverage probability could potentially exceed the target level $1-\alpha$. \begin{theorem}[Bounding the overcoverage of conformal prediction] Under the conditions of Theorem~\ref{thm:full-conformal}, we have that